openplanetary/opm/exolss/README.md

 Welcome to the *ExoMars LSS* interactive map project repository.

 The ExoMars LSS (Landing Site Selection) is an interactive visualisation of the ESA's ExoMars Rover candidate landing sites, available [here](http://openplanetarymap.org/exolss).
 It results from the *"Where On Mars?"* project, and has been moved into the new OpenPlanetaryMap framework in September 2016.
 [Learn more](http://openplanetary.co/blog/community/whereonmars-opm.html).

+You can access the old "Where On Mars?" website [here](http://openplanetarymap.org/exolss/whereonmars)

 ## The "Where On Mars?"
 Project